NaokiHori/SimpleVOFSolver/docs/source/numerical_method/index.rst

    =
    \int_V \der{u_j H}{x_j} dV.

-Thanks to Gauss theorem, this yields
+Thanks to the Gauss theorem, this yields

 .. math::

    \int_{\partial V} u_j H n_j dS.

-Note that :math:`n_j` is *not* the surface normal of the free surface, but surface normal to the control volume.
+Note that :math:`n_j` is *not* the surface normal of the free surface, but surface normal to the surface of the control volume.

-Now I consider to divide the equation by the volume of the control volume
+Dividing the equation by the volume

 .. math::

    \int_{V} dV,

-giving
+gives me

 .. math::